 Hap Hazard was published by the obscure Ace Comics.
 Issue #18* complete with “16 extra pages,” is from January 1948.
-While copies of Hap Hazard seem relatively scarce, they are comparatively inexpensive.
+While copies of Hap Hazard seem relatively scarce, they were comparatively inexpensive.

 Using the label as a comic offshoot to its main pulp magazine business, Ace published dozens of different titles over two decades in the 40’s and 50’s.
 The short lived titles ran the gamut of genres, from westerns, war, horror, crime, romance and superhero.
 ‘Ole Hap was filler material in many of Ace’s 40’s superhero titles, which featured characters with long since forgotten names such as Lash Lightning and Captain Courageous.

-My copy of Hap Hazard #13 is on the left with art signed by former Disney animator Sam Singer.
-Hap Hazard #14 was done by one of gga art fan favorites Al Feldstein.
+Hap Hazard #13* is with art signed by former Disney animator Sam Singer.
+Hap Hazard #14* was done by one of gga art fan favorites Al Feldstein.
 Despite the Singer signature, I believe the art looks an awful lot like Feldstein.
 But I digress (it is amazing in the Google age such mysteries still perplex the inquiring mind)!